-- 8.3.1 Clearly disclose, at the time of investment, the maximum rate of Sales Load that is being charged to the unitholder. - 8.3.2 Obtain duly signed acknowledgement from the unit holder to ascertain that all the terms and conditions along with details of Sales Load to be deducted, have been read and understood by the unitholder. and - 8.3.3 Issue to the unit holder, within 48 hours of the realization of funds, breakup of the total amount received from the unitholder, sales load charged and net amount invested in the fund on his behalf as per the following format:
+- 8.3.2 In this respect the AMC shall ensure following complete disclosures along with requisite documents: - (a) Clearly disclose, at the time of investment, the maximum rate of Sales Load that is being charged to the unitholder; - (b) Obtain duly signed acknowledgement from the unit holder to ascertain that all the terms and conditions along with details of Sales Load to be deducted, have been read and understood by the unitholder; and - (c) Issue to the unit holder, within 48 hours of the realization of funds, breakup of the total amount received from the unitholder, sales load charged and net amount invested in the fund on his behalf as per the following format:

-Particulars Amount / Percentage

-Investment Amount Received Rs:

-Front End Load Rs:

-(% of NAV per unit (at the time of investment))

-Net Amount Invested Rs:

-(Investment Amount Received-Amount of Front-

-End Load)

-Back End Load (to be charged) Rs:

-[% of NAV per unit to be charged at the time of

-issuance or redemption (please specify)]
+Particulars Amount/Percentage Investment Amount Received Front End Load (% of NAV per unit (at the time of investment)) Net Amount Invested Rs.: (Investment Amount received - Amount of Front End Load) Back End Load (to be (% of NAV per unit to be charged at the time of charged) issuance or redemption (please specify))

-- 8.3.4 An AMC may charge sales load maximum up to 3% of the NAV per unit if investor approaches directly for investment and may charge sales load maximum up to 1.5% of the NAV per unit where transactions are done online or through a website.69 - 8.3.5 For the purpose of this Circular, sales load means front end load deducted at the time of investment or back end load charged at the time of redemption from the CIS.
+- 8.3.3 Further, in case of an investment done through a third-party online distribution portal or website, an AMC shall ensure that at the time of investment, the disclosures specified in above table are immediately displayed prominently to the investor through a screenshot popping up in English and Urdu languages, providing a choice to the investor to accept or decline through a click on the buttons provided conspicuously with the screenshot. - 8.3.4 For the purpose of this Circular (i.e. Circular No. 10 of 2022 dated October 04, 2022), sales load means front end load deducted at the time of investment or back end load charged at the time of redemption from the CIS.
 However, the load charged upon redemption and which forms part of the CIS property shall not classify as sales load.